djpri/spooky-surprise/notes/lenses.md

 - Talamh (Black/Violet) — The Root Flame
   - Binding, devouring, renewal through death.
-  - Absorbs light; deepens the Brichan’s corruption marks.
+  - Absorbs light; deepens the Brichan's corruption marks.
+  - Required to navigate the Chasm of Rootdeep; necessary for confronting the Cave Guardian.

 ## Alignments (Sample Compounds)